obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Modals.md

 }
 ```

-In addition to `SuggestModal`, the Obsidian API provides an even more specialized type of modal for suggestions: the [[obsidian.fuzzysuggestmodal|FuzzySuggestModal]].
+In addition to `SuggestModal`, the Obsidian API provides an even more specialized type of modal for suggestions: the [[FuzzySuggestModal|FuzzySuggestModal]].
 While it doesn't give you the same control of how each item is rendered, you get [fuzzy string search](https://en.wikipedia.org/wiki/Approximate_string_matching) out-of-the-box.

 ![[fuzzy-suggestion-modal.png]]